Pgfailover Documentation

 pgfailover monitors the state of a PostgreSQL cluster and acts as a TCP proxy

-for clients, directing them to the current replication leader (primary).
+for clients, directing them to the current Primary.

-When the leader changes, pgfailover terminates client connections,
+When the Primary changes, pgfailover terminates client connections,

 and they must reconnect.